RAM: the forgotten history

-Computers happened not because of Charles Babbage, but because of the invention of electronically-controlled intermediate data storage.
+We owe computers not to Charles Babbage, but to the invention of electronically-controlled working memory.

 In my 2023 article on the evolution of the calculator, I griped about the way we teach the history of computers.
 In particular, I felt that we’re giving far too much credit to Charles Babbage.
 We have known how to make mechanical calculators at least since the 17th century; the concept of programmable machinery predated the English polymath’s writings by a wide margin, too.
 The remaining bottleneck was mostly technical: past a very modest scale, sprockets and cams made it too cumbersome to shuffle data back and forth within the bowels of a programmable computing machine.